 White teeth are desirable, and manufacturers are heavily marketing whitening toothpastes.
 Most brands do not contain bleaching ingredients; they use abrasives to polish stains away.
 Unfortunately, too much abrasive use can be damaging to your teeth.
 If you’re interested in teeth whitening, our office can recommend a number of safer and much more effective options, including personalized whitening trays made especially for you here in our office.

-Feel free to ask Dr. Covington and our staff at Florence Family Dentistry about the best choice in toothpaste to meet your individual needs.
+Feel free to ask Dr. Thomas and our staff at Florence Family Dentistry about the best choice in toothpaste to meet your individual needs.
 And remember to look for the ADA approval seal on any toothpaste you are considering.